Konvt/pgbar/docs/QuickStart.md

 The life cycle issue is mentioned here because the progress bar, while being destructed, immediately terminates regardless of the current iteration progress.

-This forced termination is different from calling the `reset()` method to stop: the `reset()` method allows the progress bar to stop, depending on the passed parameter, with a pre-defined `TrueMesg` or `FalseMesg` to replace the contents of the element `Description` at the location; Destruction-induced terminations do not perform this process, but immediately close the global renderer associated with it and clean up the resources.
+This forced termination is different from calling the `reset()` method to stop: the `reset()` method allows the progress bar to stop, depending on the passed parameter, with a pre-defined `TrueMesg` or `FalseMesg` to replace the contents of the element `Prefix` at the location; Destruction-induced terminations do not perform this process, but immediately close the global renderer associated with it and clean up the resources.

 A progress bar that is stopped by destructing does not append any more information to the terminal, so this can cause some confusion in terminal rendering.